mfundo02/cross-matching/srl2/index.rst

 - Once the image is generated the contour levels are calculated and they are overplotted onto the optical image to show the radio emissions captured using the MeerKLASS survey

 ## Output Files
-- `closest_matches_df1.txt`: Filtered match lists with the infomation about the crossmatched source, containing infomation offered by both catalogs
+- `closest_matches_df1.txt`: Filtered match lists with the infomation about the crossmatched source, containing infomation offered by both catalogs.
-- FITS cutout files for selected sources.
+- FITS cutout files for selected sources from the radio images which can be found in the 'MeeKlASS_cutouts' folder.
+- Cutouts images of the sources from from the optical survey centred around the specific sources with the 'radio contours' that represent the radio emission caputured in MeerKLASS survey, super-plotted onto the source.
+The imagescan be found the directory named './image_overlay'.

 ## Usage